Media Press Release

 by USOPC

-COLORADO SPRINGS, Colo. – The United States Olympic & Paralympic Committee has opened requests for media accreditation to the Olympic and Paralympic Winter Games Milano Cortina 2026.
-The application for written and photo credentials, as well as new details on the USOPC’s allocation of non-media rights-holder (ENR) credentials, for both the Olympic and Paralympic Winter Games Milano Cortina 2026 can be found below.
+COLORADO SPRINGS, Colo. – A reminder that the application deadline for non-media rights-holder (ENR) credentials for the Olympic Winter Games Milano Cortina 2026 is Nov.
+1, 2024, while the deadline for the Paralympic Winter Games Milano Cortina 2026 is Dec.
+6, 2024.
+The application, as well as details on the USOPC’s allocation of non-media rights-holder (ENR) credentials, for both the Olympic and Paralympic Winter Games Milano Cortina 2026 can be found below.

 U.S. press organizations must apply for ENR accreditation via the application form by Nov.
-1, 2024, and for written and photo accreditation by Dec.
+1 for the Olympic Winter Games and by Dec.
+6 for the Paralympic Winter Games, and for written and photo accreditation by Dec.
 6, 2024, to be considered for the initial allocation.
 You will receive a confirmation email after submitting to keep for your records, and we expect to share allocation results in early 2025.
-If you would like to verify that your application was received, please email Accreditation@usopc.org
+If you would like to verify that your application was received, please email Accreditation@usopc.org.

 Please note that any requests submitted after Dec.
 6, 2024, will not be eligible for first round allocation, and will be added to a waitlist.